djouallah/Testing_BI_Engine/README.md

 # Testing Query Engine using TPC-H

-it started as testing BigQuery BI engine, but I did found it easyto test other Engine too, Please check this blog for Background
+it started as testing BigQuery BI engine, but I did found it easy to test other Engine too, Please check this blog for Background

 https://datamonkeysite.com/2022/01/07/benchmark-snowflake-bigquery-singlestore-and-databricks-using-tpc-h-sf10/